Medical imaging

 4D Endoscopic Ultrasonography

-We are developing a pseudo 3D visualization system by superimposing ultrasound images for endoscopic ultrasonography.
-The system consists of an ultrasonic endoscope and an electro-magnetic measurement sensor.
-The pseudo 3D volume is reconstructed by superimposing ultrasound images captured by the ultrasonic endoscope at arbitrary points, and displayed for surgeons by overlaying on endoscopic images in real-time.
+We are developing a pseudo-3D visualization system for endoscopic ultrasonography by superimposing ultrasound images.
+The system comprises an ultrasonic endoscope and an electromagnetic tracking sensor.
+A pseudo-3D volume is reconstructed by integrating ultrasound images captured at arbitrary positions by the endoscope, and the resulting volume is overlaid onto endoscopic images in real time for the surgeon.

 photo